Mother Convicted Of Killing Infant Blamed Autistic Sons, Claims She Woke Up To Find Baby Beaten And Dead

 — Morning Sentinel (@OnlineSentinel) November 7, 2017

-Zainea told the jurors:
+Zainea told the jurors,

 “Your common sense and reason tells you she misled the officers for a very different reason, because she was afraid for herself.”

-When Hopkins first reported the baby’s death she told police that she had blacked out after the whiskey and marijuana and when she woke up she found the baby “beat to hell,” reports WCSH 6 Portland News.
+When Hopkins first reported the baby’s death, she told police that she had blacked out after the whiskey and marijuana and when she woke up she found the baby “beat to hell,” reports WCSH 6 Portland News.
 The medical examiner’s office indicated that the baby died from blunt force injuries to the head.
-Her sentence will be determined on December 13, until then this mother is held on $50,000 bond.
+Her sentence will be determined on December 13; until then this mother is held on $50,000 bond.

 [Featured Image by John Arehart/Shutterstock]